menu icon

 📖 Recipe

-Pear Frangipane Galette
+Pear Galette with Almond Cream

-The classic flavors of pear and frangipane are presented beautifully and easily in this free form Pear Frangipane Galette with a buttery crust and rich almond filling.
+The classic flavors of pear and frangipane are presented beautifully and easily in this free form Pear Galette with a buttery crust and rich almond filling.
 This is the perfect Fall dessert!

 5 from 4 votes